webtactics/gloucesterthunderboltsswimmingclub/news/250911-2024-25-season-coaches-award.md

 ---
-title: 2024-25 Season Encouragement Awards
+title: 2024-25 Season Coaches Award
 date: 2025-09-11

-description: Congratulations to Maximus Burgess, Olivia Lewis and Tomas Dellsperger who are the recipients of our 2024-25 Season Encouragement Awards
+description: Congratulations to Maximus Burgess, Olivia Lewis and Tomas Dellsperger who are the recipients of our 2024-25 Season Coaches Award

 eventdate: